Toglefritz/flutter_splendid_ble/README.md

 ## Feedback and Contributions:

-Contributions, suggestions, and feedback are all welcome and very much appriciated.
+Contributions, suggestions, and feedback are all welcome and very much appreciated.
 Please open an issue or submit a pull request on the GitHub repository.

 ## License: